-As it turns out, quite a lot: think nut flours, olive and macadamia oil, nuts and but butter, coconut products, seeds, herbs, spices, frozen fruit and veg, and much more.
+As it turns out, quite a lot: think nuts and nut butter, healthy oils, coconut products, seeds, herbs, spices, frozen fruit and veg, and much more.

-While it may seem expensive to stock up on these ingredients initially, shopping at farmers’ markets and bulk whole-food stores (particularly buying items loose by the kilogram) actually works out far cheaper very quickly.
+While it may seem expensive to stock up on these ingredients initially, shopping at farmers’ markets and bulk whole-food stores (particularly buying items loose by the kilo or pound) actually works out far cheaper very quickly.

 I store everything in glass jars leftover from items like coconut oil and almond butter, but you can also pick up larger jars quite cheaply from most budget homewares stores.

 Stocking your kitchen with paleo staples is the first step to proper meal prepping, which I’ve detailed here.
 But for now, here’s a guide of what to have on hand at all times to make paleo cooking, baking and eating a breeze.

 - Oil: Coconut oil (for cooking and baking – always try to get 100% organic and cold-pressed) and olive oil (for sauces/dressings or drizzling over salads)

 - Nuts: Almonds (whole and flaked), cashews, brazil nuts, pine nuts, pistachios, macadamias, walnuts.
 Note: no peanuts

 - Nut butters: Almond, almond/brazil/cashew, etc. Note: no peanut butter